yizeyi18/ScalES/doc/refactor2020.rst

   QE does) Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

+- [ ] Clean up the GPU part of the code to remove redundant copying.
+  Also find a better way to remove the added argument `garbage` to distinguish the GPU and non-GPU versions of the same function.
+(Weile)

 - [ ] Dynamic truncation criterion for eigensolver.
 In particular, the